 Company Audit | Mandatory to prepare a financial audit at the end of each fiscal year. | Audit requirements vary; only Specific entities like FZE and FZCO need yearly audits. |

 On the mainland, businesses usually get higher visa quotas which depend on the size of the office.
 So, if you are looking for huge number of employee visas, you can consider mainland.
+On the other hand, if you plan to get 0-6 visas only, then you can go with freezone.

 If you want to enjoy 100% ownership of your business, consider freezones.
 On mainland, though now complete foreign ownership is permissible, yet some activities may need partnering with local sponsors.